0xPolygonMiden/miden-base/docs/architecture/accounts.md

 1. Storage slots: Users have access to `254` slots.
 Per slot, users can store a `word` (~32 bytes).
 Currently, we reserve slot `0` for the account owner's key and slot `255` for information about the storage layout.

 2. Storage maps: Users requiring additional storage can use a `StorageMap`.
 A storage map is a key-value store where both keys and values are `word`s (~32 bytes).
-A single storage map can store huge amounts of data, each storage map can store `2^256` `word`s.
-Under the hood, storage maps are implemented as sparse Merkle trees of depth 64, and the roots of these trees are stored in storage slots.
-So, a single account can contain up to 254 `StorageMaps`.
-Note: it is better to use private accounts to store huge amounts of data.
+A single storage map can store huge amounts of data (e.g., up to $2^{256}$ words per map).
+The roots of the storage maps are stored in storage slots.
+So, a single account can contain up to 254 storage maps.

+As described below, accounts can be stored off-chain (private) and on-chain (public).
+Accounts that store huge amounts of data, as it is possible using storage maps, are better designed as off-chain accounts.

 ### Nonce